scraed/CharacteristicGuidanceWebUI/README.md

 - `Regularization Range Over Time`: Range 0.01 to 10.0 (default: 1).
 Modifies the range of time being regularized, larger time means slow decay in regularization strength hence more time steps being regularized, affecting convergence difficulty and the extent of correction.
 - `Max Num.
 Characteristic Iteration`: Range 1 to 50 (default: 50).
 Determines the maximum number of characteristic iterations per sampling time step.
 - `Num.
 Basis for Correction`: Range 0 to 10 (default: 0).
 Sets the number of bases for correction, influencing the amount of correction and convergence behavior.
 More basis means better quality but harder convergence.
 Basis number = 0 means batch-wise correction, > 0 means channel-wise correction.
+- `CHG Start Step`: Range 0 to 0.25 (default: 0).
+Characteristic guidance begins to influence the process from the specified percentage of steps, indicated by `CHG Start Step`.
+- `CHG End Step`: Range 0.25 to 1 (default: 0).
+Characteristic guidance ceases to have an effect from the specified percentage of steps, denoted by `CHG End Step`.
+Setting this value to approximately 0.4 can significantly speed up the generation process without substantially altering the outcome.
 - `ControlNet Compatible Mode`
   - `More Prompt`: Controlnet is turned off when iteratively solving characteristic guidance correction.
   - `More ControlNet`: Controlnet is turned on when iteratively solving characteristic guidance correction.